May 19, 2020

 The other drawback to drinking reverse osmosis water is that healthy minerals, such as calcium and magnesium, have been removed.
 The only difference between distilled water and reverse osmosis water is *how* those minerals (and other impurities) were removed, they are indeed essentially the same thing.

 Spring water or “mineral water” became popular through the idea that beneficial minerals exist in natural drinking water, which is true.
-Premium drinking water systems solve this problem by adding a “remineralization” phase to the filtration process, where minute amounts of calcium and magnesium, both essential to human health, are added back into the water, which helps balance the water’s pH as well as improve the taste.
+Premium drinking water systems solve this problem by adding a “remineralization” phase to the filtration process, where minute amounts of calcium and magnesium, both essential to human health, are

 HydroLogic is proud to offer one of the finest and most affordable under the sink reverse osmosis systems available, the ecospring.
 The ecospring offers premium features such as remineralization, fast tank refills and a 3 to 1 wastewater to purified water ratio.
 Once the system is set up, changing filters takes seconds and requires no tools.
 And of course, one of the best reasons to buy your own pure water home drinking system: No more plastic bottles!